sunpy/sunpy/doc/source/sunpy/guide/acquiring_data/vso.rst

     ...

 The two instrument types are joined together by the operator "|".
-This is the ``or`` operator.
+This is the ``OR`` operator.
 Think of the above query as setting a set of conditions which get passed to the VSO.
 Let's say you want all the EIT data from two separate days: